 You, the testator, must also be:

 You may assume that wills are only for wealthy individuals, but everyone can benefit from having a will.
-It’s especially important to have one if you have assets, heirlooms, or other items that you want to be given to specific individuals.
+Having a will is especially important if you have assets, heirlooms, or other items you want to give to others after you’ve passed away.

 A will puts you in the driver’s seat, so you control who gets what after your death.